Defective democracy: Aspects of healthy democracies

-To understand what makes a democracy defective, one must establish what a healthy democratic form of government is.
-A democracy is a system of government in which private citizens exercise their power directly by electing officials to one or more governing bodies, such as Norway's Storting.
-Healthy democracies can be classified as defective when any of the key components of government are missing, or fail to properly link to one another.
+A representative democracy is a system of government in which private citizens exercise their power directly by electing representatives to one or more governing bodies, such as a legislature.
+Healthy democracies can be classified as defective when any of the key components of government are missing or fail to properly link to one another.
 All democracies provide universal suffrage, free and fair elections occurring on a recurring basis, a multi-party system, multiple sources of information in the country, universal rights, and voters' decision-making unhindered by country elites or external actors.

 Types of defective democracies

 Exclusive democracy

-Exclusive democracies are defective democracies because not all adult citizens have suffrage, resulting in unfair elections with no true sovereignty of the people.
-A major step forward in American democracy occurred with the passing of the Nineteenth Amendment to the United States Constitution, which was brought forward due to the women's suffrage movement and ensured all US citizens have the right to vote, regardless of sex.
-The passing of the amendment ensured the US would not remain an exclusive democracy.
+Exclusive democracies is where certain groups have more rights than others.
+In the United States, historical examples like slavery in the United States, the nadir of race relations, Native American genocide in the United States, the Gilded Age, and the exclusion of women from voting and employment underscore systemic flaws.
+Movements such as women's suffrage, the labor movement, second-wave feminism, and the civil rights movement led to legislative changes like the Nineteenth Amendment to the United States Constitution, Fair Labor Standards Act, Equal Pay Act of 1963, and the Civil Rights Act, aiming to rectify these exclusions.
+Despite progress, enduring legacies like redlining, environmental racism, race disparities in incarceration, gerrymandering, decline in unions, overturning Roe v.
+Wade, and the gender pay gap persist.
+There is also criticism of the U.S. as a corporatocracy that stems from extensive corporate lobbying and laws granting corporations rights.
+Residents of the territories of the United States are only able to elect a non-voting member to the House of Representatives and cannot vote in the U.S presidential election.

 Domain democracy

 When militaries, entrepreneurs, landlords, local militias, or multi-national corporations take up political domains and veto power from the hands of democratically elected officials, the result is a domain democracy.
 An example of a military coup resulting in a domain democracy is the 2017 Zimbabwean coup d'état, in which the Zimbabwean military seized control of the Zimbabwe Broadcasting Corporation, key areas of Harare city, and placed Zimbabwean President Robert Mugabe under house arrest.
 In this instance, the coup was successful and after the resignation of Mugabe, Emmerson Mnangagwa peacefully became the 3rd President of Zimbabwe.
+South Korea's Chaebol have a considerable amount of political domain and power towards politics, which has led towards the high rates of corruption in South Korea.
+The state regained some of the autonomy it had lost during the 'Chaebol Republic' from 1987 to 1997 and was able to implement reforms in a temporary corporatist framework.
+However, the chaebol adapted to the new situation and used the market-friendly reforms in their favour.